Named after the former king Norodom Sihanouk, the city of Sihanoukville is usually a must on everyone’s travels to Cambodia.

 1. Go scuba diving

 The islands around Sihanoukville have great visibility, vibrant colorful coral, and exotic fish.
 There are a lot of PADI-certified schools on the islands, offering courses, liveaboards, and fun dives — including night dives.
-For an Open Water certification, expect to pay around $450 USD for the multi-day course.
-Single-tank dives start at $50 USD.
+An Open Water certification requires a multi-day course and isn’t cheap.
+You can also do a single-tank dive instead.

 2. Shop at the market

 The Phsar Leu Market, also known as Upper Market, is in the center of Sihanoukville and a good place to shop around and try some of the local foods.
 Come here for incredibly fresh seafood and marvel at the variety of items on offer.
 You can also buy clothing and souvenirs here as well.
-It’s open daily from 7am-5pm.
+It’s open daily from 7am to 5pm.

 3. Rent a jet ski

 Jet skis and banana boats are very popular around this area.
-Prices vary based on how long you rent one for but expect to pay at least $30 USD.
+Prices vary based on how long you rent one.
 If you want to rent one, be aware of your surroundings, stay clear of the swimming section, and adhere to safety regulations.
 There have been numerous accidents in the last few years due to negligence so have fun but drive carefully!

 4. Visit Wat Leu